Frequently Asked Questions

 Why do Insects Matter?

-In life, the role of insects as pollinators, food processors, decomposers, and as a food source for humans and other animals, is vital to humans’ survival as a species.
+In life, insects play a vital role in humans' survival as pollinators, decomposers, and as a food source for humans and other animals.

-Beyond those, insects give us free pest control services, aerate soil for farmers and gardeners, and produce free honey and silk, all of which is mechanized by humans for maximum profit.
+Beyond those, insects provide pest control services, aerate soil for farmers and gardeners, and produce free honey and silk, all of which is mechanized by humans for free use and for commerce.
 Many insects, including the solitary Praying Mantis, make excellent pets.

 In death, insects continue to serve us, as entomologists use their remains to determine the time of our death.
 Their body parts are used in medicine, among other uses.